 In fact, maybe Nunes shouldn't be at the helm of an efficiency-first offense at any point of any game, considering the fact that his completion percentage (53.3) and passer rating (119.1) rank at or near the bottom of the regular Pac-12 quarterback pool.
 These numbers come though the Stanford offensive line has supplied him with what has possibly been the conference's best pass protection.
 Nunes has been sacked only five times all year, and he again could have taken a nap in the pocket without being downed Saturday thanks to his hogs' handling of Notre Dame's vaunted defensive front seven.

 That didn't stop Nunes from underthrowing a would-be touchdown and telegraphing another atrocious ball into double coverage early on Saturday, swinging six points, two interceptions and ultimately the contest in Notre Dame's direction.
 Meanwhile, at Washington State, two early interceptions this weekend were enough for Mike Leach to bench Connor Halliday in favor of Jeff Tuel, who threw for 320 yards off the bench.

 David Shaw's refusal to at least kick Brett Nottingham's tires has built a brick wall between him and the

 possibility of a productive Stanford quarterback switch.
 As is, the Cardinal's current offense cannot find the end zone to save its

 life on the road, despite considerable talent at other positions.

-Everett Golson was shaken up late by Usua Amanam (who incorrectly received a personal foul whistle), back-up Tommy Rees delivered a 4-for-4, 58-yard performance to secure Notre Dame victory.
+Fittingly, Stanford's opponent was forced to change quarterbacks on Saturday, and the move ended up winning Notre Dame the game.
+After Everett Golson was shaken up late by Usua Amanam (who incorrectly received a personal foul whistle), back-up Tommy Rees delivered a 4-for-4, 58-yard performance to secure Notre Dame victory.

 The Erosion of Character and Cruelty